souravprogrammer/rpn-calculator/README.md

 At this point, you have one choice :-

-Just compile Blett.
-To go this, go into the directory containing the Blett source code, and type
+Just compile calculator.
+To go this, go into the directory containing the source code, and type

     1.             "g++ calculator.cpp -o (name of executing file)".